 “Planting the trees was the easy bit!” said Ray Batchelor, Chair, MHPRA.
 “Driving stakes in for protective wire mesh – that was really hard.”

-This joint initiative by Mill Hill Park Residents’ Association, The London Orchard Project, and Ealing Transition was the brainchild of local resident, Martin Kunz, who proposed the location.
-Grant Venner from Ealing Transition, Martin, and local residents Malcolm Temple and Karen Roberts have all been instrumental in realising this ambitious project.
+This joint initiative by Mill Hill Park Residents’ Association, The London Orchard Project, and Ealing Transition was the brainchild of local resident and MHPRA member, Martin Kunz, who proposed the location.
+Grant Venner from Ealing Transition, Martin, and local residents Malcolm Temple and Karen Roberts were instrumental in realising this ambitious project.
 It is hoped that further trees will eventually be planted, and that Acton residents may be able to enjoy local fresh fruit for decades to come.
 This orchard planting received funding from the Big Tree Plant, a nationwide initiative which will see a million trees planted in urban locations by 2015

 An historical footnote: John Forbes Royle was a British botanist, born in India in 1799, with a specialist knowledge of the plants of the Himalayas – responsible, indeed, in 1839 for introducing into Britain the now notorious Himalayan Balsam.

-He lived at Heathfield Lodge, the 18th century house with later work by Sir John Soane, which stood on the site where the Community Orchard has been planted, a botanical link with history identified by local resident, Jerome Farrell, on his return home from the digging!
+He lived at Heathfield Lodge, the 18th century house with later work by Sir John Soane, which stood on the site where the Community Orchard has been planted, a botanical link with history identified by local resident, Jerome Farrell.